mrachiid/viperfuse/README.md

 # vipefuse
 ![logo2](https://github.com/mrachiid/viperfuse/assets/123762098/0ef8be95-31b8-4dd4-a102-4d975dc614ea)

-## Comprehensive Security App:
+## Comprehensive Security App :

 - The main objective of this project is to develop app that will merge several applications into a single platform, thus providing simplified and user-friendly management of various cybersecurity-related functions.
 - By consolidating all these features within a single application, our goal is to simplify the lives of security professionals and enhance their efficiency at work.
 Additionally, the integration of a chatbot within the application will ensure real-time assistance, thereby providing immediate answers to any user questions or concerns.
 This feature will further enhance the overall user-friendliness and efficiency of the application.

-## Applications grouped under ViperFuse:
+## Applications grouped under ViperFuse :
 chatbot <br/>
 Network Analyzer <br/>
 Port Scanner <br/>
 IP Network Scanner<br/>
 File Integrity<br/>

-# How to Use Viperfuse:
+# How to Use Viperfuse :
 1. install requirements

    ```